 I began using fly swatters as concept reinforcement and assessment tools a few years ago and I love them!
 I love them so much that I purchased not only a few regular-sized fly swatters, but also several jumbo-sized ones, too.

 I printed, cut, and laminated insects on which I use a dry erase marker to write the concepts students are currently learning.
 This could be used for a myriad of concepts, such as rhythms, solfege, composers (their names, what country they’re from, titles of famous works they’ve written, etc.), dynamics, tempo markings, the possibilities are endless!
 Divide your class into small groups and within those groups let students take turns quickly searching for the correct insect to swat after the question or concept is called out.
 Incorporate student ownership by making “calling cards” for each group so students lead the game.
 This is a great voice saver for you and a great substitute lesson plan, too!
 Other perks are that the swatters are flat, can be stored easily on a shelf or hung by the hole in the handle, and you only need about 4 or 5 of them since students take turns in the group games.
 I do like to buy an extra or two because although I explain and demonstrate how to play the game and how to be careful with the swatters, students understandably get excited and on the rare occasion a swatter will break.
 But at only $1 per swatter, I'm definitely not breaking the bank!

-Looking for some insect picture cards to use for the fly swatter game?
+Looking for some insect picture cards to use for your own fly swatter game?